ML4BM-Lab/GraphEmb/Docking/README.md

 ## Calculating RMSD

-Using R package bio3d
-from them the following funcions (information taken from bio3d grom the grantlab)
+Using R package bio3d, from it the following funcions (information taken from bio3d grom the grantlab)

 - pdbsplit: